Oliviier-dev/BAG-Final-Project-Todo-List-app/README.md

-# BAG Innovation Software Engineering program Final Project : Todo List App
+# BAG Innovation Software Development program Final Project : Todo List App
 Here is the link to the project: https://oliviier-dev.github.io/BAG-Final-Project-Todo-List-app/

 What to expect: <br>